zynga/gravity/README.md

 If you just want to see a specific build target, you can do this:

 	gravity get . final.js

+Or, with minification:

+	gravity get --minify . final.js

 GRAVITY MAP SYNTAX / FEATURES